GEOS270/FinalProject/docs/Project_Proposal.md

 ## Assessment / Feedback

 The proposal is worth 15 pts, minor comments/suggestions will be provided where applicable.
-For detailed feedback, your group consider making time to meet with me either in person or over zoom during office hours (or by appointment).
+For detailed feedback, your group should consider making time to meet with me either in person or over zoom during office hours (or by appointment).
 * Proposals turned in on time, will be promptly marked and returned within 24 hours.
-* If you submit a proposal early, you can request it be marked early for advanced feedback.
-	* Proposals submitted at least 1 day early (by Nov 24th) will also get **two bonus** points!
-	* Email June to confirm the early submission
 * Proposals will be assessed as follows:
 	* **15pts** - Great idea/outline, minimal changes needed
 	* **10pts** - Decent idea/outline, some changes needed, consider meeting with June to discuss
 	* **5pts** - Insufficient idea/outline, major changes needed, meet with June to discuss
 	* **0pts** - Missing
+* If you submit a proposal at least **1 day early** (by midnight March 30th) I will add **two bonus** points to your score!